henryweaponsguy/tf2-textchat-to-voicechat/README.md

 ### Available scripts

-`dectalk` - converts text messages to speech using DECtalk (also known as the Moonbase Alpha voice).
-The phoneme format works, although the maximum text message length limits it significantly

-`espeak` - converts text messages to speech using eSpeak (the easiest TTS engine to setup, no compilation required)
+`poll` - allows creating simple 'yes/no' polls

 `radio` - allows queuing YouTube videos to be downloaded and played next.
 Also allows voting to skip the currently playing file

-`sapi4` - converts text messages to speech using SAPI4 (including the BonziBUDDY and Microsoft Sam voices, requires compiling SAPI4 before running the container - further instructions in the Dockerfile)

 `sentence-mixer` - converts text messages to speech using files in the `sounds/` directory.
 The audio files need to have the same parameters (channel count, codec, sample rate), otherwise the output audio will come out corrupted

 `soundboard` - converts valid text messages to sounds if they are available in the `sounds/` directory (also includes `soundbutton` that plays a random sound from the `sounds/` directory)

+`tts-dectalk` - converts text messages to speech using DECtalk (also known as the Moonbase Alpha voice).
+The phoneme format works, although the maximum text message length limits it significantly

+`tts-espeak` - converts text messages to speech using eSpeak (the easiest TTS engine to setup, no compilation required)

+`tts-sapi4` - converts text messages to speech using SAPI4 (including the BonziBUDDY and Microsoft Sam voices, requires compiling SAPI4 before running the container - further instructions in the Dockerfile)

 ---